 Heifer Project International Nepal (2025)

 Project Updates

-2. Established Inclusive EbA Governance Systems: Ecosystem-Based Adaptation (EbA) Forums were established at both ward and municipal levels to promote inclusive and participatory decision-making.
+EbA forums were established at both ward and municipal levels to promote inclusive and participatory decision making.
 Ward-level forums brought together representatives from local government, community forest and water user groups, agricultural groups, disaster management committees, youth clubs and eco-clubs, while municipal-level forums engaged elected representatives and key sectoral departments.
-The forums ensured meaningful participation of women and vulnerable and marginalized groups.
+Ward-level forums reviewed agroforestry options and disseminated awareness materials, while municipal forums focused on mainstreaming identified agroforestry solutions into plans and budgets.
+Inclusive local governance was further strengthened through the formation of two 15-member Municipal Master Plan Development Committees and two leadership advocacy, networking and influencing trainings.

+Heifer Project International Nepal (2025)